krobelus/rate-experiments/README.md

 Clause Identifiers
 ------------------

 Other DRAT checkers use 30 bits to for unique clause identifiers.
-We use 62 bits, mimicking a decision in `CaDiCaL`[^cadical-clauses].
+We use 62 bits, mimicking a decision in `CaDiCaL`[^cadical-clauses] to not be limited to some million clauses.
 This might be disadvantageous in terms of performance and could be changed in future.

 One problem with backwards checking is that the LRAT proof has to be kept in memory until the verification is complete.
 Since LRAT proofs are